Penstemon: Species

 There are at least 281 species that are valid according to both World Flora Online (WFO) and Plants of the World Online (POWO) as of 2024.
 In addition there are at least five naturally occurring hybrids, and seven recognized by POWO.
 In addition there are five other additional species that are recognized by WFO.
 Though there is agreement between POWO and WFO on many species, many additional species are considered valid by other sources.
-For example there are 239 with full descriptions in the Flora of North America alone.
+For example, there are 239 with full descriptions in the Flora of North America alone.

 Ecology

-Most penstemon species have one of two pollination syndromes, adaptation to hummingbirds or to bees.
-The species relying on hummingbirds have flowers that are red or magenta, have narrow tubes, and produce larger amounts of nectar.
-Bee adapted species more often have blue or purple flowers, wide floral tubes, a lip for bees to land on, and produce less nectar.
-Adaptation to bees as pollinators is an ancestral trait for penstemons, but instead of adapting to hummingbirds once the shift has happened an estimated fifteen to twenty times over a fairly short evolutionary history.
+Most penstemon species have one of two pollination syndromes: adaptation to hummingbirds or to bees.
+The species relying on hummingbirds typically have flowers that are red or magenta, have narrow tubes, and that produce larger amounts of nectar from nectaries located deep inside the throat of the corolla.
+Bee-adapted species more often have blue or purple flowers, wide floral tubes, a longer lower lip for bees to land on, and produce less nectar.
+Adaptation to bees as pollinators is an ancestral trait for penstemons, but the derived trait of instead adapting to hummingbirds has emerged an estimated fifteen to twenty times over a relatively short evolutionary history.

 Distribution

 Penstemon species are found in most of North America.
-One species, Penstemon gentianoides, grows as far south as Guatemala naturally and has been introduced to Costa Rica.
+One species, Penstemon gentianoides, has a native range that extends as far south as Guatemala and has been introduced to Costa Rica.
 Another species, Penstemon gormanii, grows in the Northwest Territories of Canada.
-No members of the genus grow natively in Nunavut, or east of Quebec in Canada.
+No members of the genus have been known to grow natively in Nunavut, or east of Quebec in Canada.
 In addition to the same species as found in the Northwest Territories, two others also grow in parts of Alaska, Penstemon procerus and Penstemon serrulatus.
 Most of its species are found in the Nearctic botanical realm, but with a few species also found in the North American portion of the Neotropics.
 There are 70 species found in the state of Utah, more than anywhere else in its range and making this its center of diversity.